 watch the pods update 2 at a time as the current value of maxUnavailable is 2.
 The below output shows a span of time and is not

 complete.
 The maxUnavailable can be an absolute number (for example, 2) or a percentage of desired Pods (for example, 10%).
 The

-absolute number is calculated from percentage by rounding down.
+absolute number is calculated from percentage by rounding up to the nearest integer.

 kubectl get pods --watch